ALPHA-LINOLENIC ACID (ALA)

 - Prostate cancer.
 There is contradictory evidence about the role of alpha-linolenic acid in prostate cancer.
 Some research suggests that high dietary intake of alpha-linolenic acid might increase the risk of getting prostate cancer.
 But other research finds no increased risk or even a slight decreased risk.
 Reasons for the conflicting results are not clear, but the source of alpha-linolenic acid seems to be important.
 Alpha-linolenic acid from dairy and meat sources has been positively associated with prostate cancer.
 Alpha-linolenic acid from plant sources, such as flaxseed, does not appear to affect prostate cancer risk.

-- Lung infections in children.
+- Infection of the airways.
 Early research shows that taking alpha-linolenic acid and linoleic acid might reduce the number of respiratory infections in children.

 - Crohn disease.